Arthur Shelby Jr.: Series 2 (1922)

 In series 2, Arthur struggles with PTSD and kills a young boy in the boxing ring by beating him to death.
 He is later confronted in The Garrison Pub by Mrs. Ross, the mother of the boy he killed.
 She pulls a gun on him, but it misfires and shoots the mirror behind the bar.
 Arthur lunges towards her, empties the gun of bullets, and tells her that she will be compensated financially.

 Arthur accompanies Thomas and the gang to the auctions to buy a racehorse, thus giving them a credible reason to infiltrate the racecourses dominated by their London rival, Darby Sabini.
 When assassins try to kill Thomas, the same uncontrollable rage takes over Arthur, who brutally beats one of the assailants.

 In London, Arthur, whose cocaine habit is worrying his younger brother, leads the Blinders in tearing up the Eden Club belonging to Sabini, which they plan to take over quite hostilely.

 Later, Arthur and John are drinking in The Garrison Pub when his Aunt Polly's, son Michael Gray, and Jeremiah Jesus' son, Isiah, come in, telling them of a scuffle they had in The Marquis of Lorne.
-Arthur and his brother John burns, the pub to the ground with the barman inside to protect the reputation of the Peaky Blinders.
+Arthur and his brother John burn the pub to the ground with the barman inside to protect the reputation of the Peaky Blinders.

 When their supposed ally Alfie Solomons invites Arthur and Billy Kitchen over for Passover at the distillery, things escalate rather quickly after Alfie sacrifices the goat named after Thomas.
 Alfie shoots Billy Kitchen in the head, and his men tie up Arthur to wait for the police to haul him off to jail, blamed for the murder.

 In prison, Arthur is beaten badly.
 He gets a visit from his brother John, who tells him that Thomas has plans to get him released.

 Thomas negotiates a deal with Alfie to have the murder charge against Arthur withdrawn just in time to join the Blinders and the Lees heading off to the races.

 At the Epsom Derby, Thomas assassinates Field Marshal Henry Russell, which creates the diversion that Arthur and the gang need to hold up Sabini's bookmakers and burn their licenses while the police are distracted.